STEAM in Our School

 “Education is the kindling of a flame, not the filling of a vessel.”

-St. Joseph School is a STEM school in which every student is involved in authentic investigations that incorporate science, technology, engineering, and math.
-In an ever-increasingly technological world, STEM is a vehicle for not only training the next generation of innovators, but also for helping them understand that everything around them – from eating utensils to their clothing to their school desks –
+St. Joseph School is a STEAM school in which every student is involved in authentic investigations that incorporate science, technology, engineering, art and math.
+In an ever-increasingly technological world, STEAM is a vehicle for not only training the next generation of innovators, but also for helping them understand that everything around them – from eating utensils to their clothing to their school desks – was designed and engineered.

 In STEAM investigations, students work in groups and use the engineering design process to solve problems, create products, analyze materials, and build prototypes.
 Among other investigations, students have built bridges and catapults, adapted crutches to be more user-friendly, engineered towers and model cities, explored biodynamic farming, and investigated the factors involved in the siting and creation of wind turbines.